Changissnz/selfinterest/README.md

 in their collective economy.
-And despite the weaknesses of the "sprawl", a move that in the physical context favors denial, specifically to those not a part of the variably-shaped and elongated connected body of sprawl, instead of a concentrated source that is metaphorically more exclusive to those outside of the concentrated center, the "sprawl" enables capabilities agnostic to the spatial context to thrive because of the linked benefits from the operational supply chain.
+And despite the weaknesses of the "sprawl", a move that in the physical context favors denial, specifically to those not a part of the variably-shaped and elongated connected body of sprawl, instead of a concentrated power that is metaphorically more exclusive to those outside of the centrality, the "sprawl" enables capabilities agnostic to the spatial context to thrive because of the linked benefits from the operational supply chain.
 And in many cases, the concentrated source, a statist nation by similar comparison, despite its executive efficiency, is not able to gain any more